On the Present Status of Inflationary Cosmology: Polynomial chaotic inflation

 As a particular example, we will describe a model with the potential \be V = {m^{2}\phi^{2}\over 2 } (1-a\phi + b (a\phi)^{2})^{2} \ . \ee This potential naturally appears in the simplest versions of chaotic inflation in supergravity \cite{Kallosh:2014xwa}.
 For $ a= b = 0$, this potential coincides with the basic chaotic inflation potential ${m^{2}\phi^{2}\over 2 }$ \rf{chaot}.
 The parameter $a$ stretches the potential horizontally and vertically while preserving its general shape.
 The parameter $b$ controls its asymptotic behavior at large $\phi$, see Fig. \ref{chi}.
 The values of $n_{s}$ and $r$ are determined by the parameters $a$ and $b$, and once they are fixed, one can adjust the amplitude of perturbations $A_{s}$ by changing $m$.

 The values of $n_{s}$ and $r$ for $N_{e} = 55$ in this model are shown in Fig. \ref{chi2}, which is the lower part of Fig. 3 in \cite{Kallosh:2014xwa}.
 Let us consider, for example, the yellow line with many small red dots.
 This line corresponds to $b = 0.34$.
-The red dots, from the top down, correspond to $ a $ changing from $a = 0$ to $a =0.13$.
+The red dots, from top to bottom, correspond to $a$ changing from $a = 0$ to $a = 0.13$.